-It may start as a few leaves on your plant covered in gray-to-white powdery patches or spots.
+It may start as a few grayish-white powdery spots or patches on your plant’s leaves.
 Left unchecked, powdery mildew spores can spread to other plants [1].

 As it spreads, the infection will weaken the plant.
 The leaves may also curl up, twist, or dry out.